hellerve/blog/wip/PSA_III.md

 subsites to my website, now linked to from my homepage.
 The first one is [a website for my latest exploits in computer-generated art](https://veitheller.de/art), which I've now shown quite a lot of people already, but might be of interest anyway.
-I'm pretty okay with giving that one to the world.
+Most of the happened in the last week, and I'm pretty excited to share it.

 The other I'm not quite so sure about.
 It's [a website for my poems](https://veitheller.de/poems).
 Most of them are written in German—except